PHYS3888/Tutorial_ComplexNetworks/README.md

 isBodyNeuron = (neuronLabels==2); % Construct a binary indicator for body neurons
 ```

+How many connections are collectively made between the body neurons of _C. elegans_?

+What is the total number of connections made _from_ a body neuron to a head neuron?

 Use the `isBodyNeuron` indicator to reduce the full adjacency matrix down to include information about body neurons only, as a new adjacency matrix, `adjMatrixBody`.
 Upload your code.